Restricted graph Lie algebras in characteristic two: Restricted Lie algebras of characteristic two

 \subsection{A generalized Witt formula}

 Let $\mu:\mathbb N\to \mathbb N$ be the M\"obius function, and consider its mod-$2$ version (see Petrogradsky \cite{restrwitt}) It satisfies

-The generalized necklace polynomial mod-$2$ of degree $k\geq 1$ is defined similarly to the classical one, where the M\"obius function is replaced by $\mu_2$, namely,
+The \textbf{generalized necklace polynomial} mod-$2$ of degree $m\geq 1$ is defined similarly to the classical one, where the M\"obius function is replaced by $\mu_2,$ namely,

-Now, recall that, given a graded, connected associative algebra over a field $k$ such that $\ext^\bu_A(k,k)$ is finite dimensional, one defines the \textbf{eigenvalues} of $A$ as the complex numbers $\lambda_i$ such that The left-hand side is the Hilbert series of the $\ext$-algebra of $A$ with respect to the internal degree.
-If $A$ is the restricted envelope of a graded, restricted Lie algebra $\mf g$, then the numbers $\lambda_i$ are called the eigenvalues of $\mf g$. \begin{thm} Let $\mf g$ be a graded, restricted Lie algebra, with finite dimensional cohomology and eigenvalues $\lambda_1,\dots,\lambda_n$.
-Then, for all $k\geq 1$, \end{thm} \begin{proof} We adapt the proof of Weigel \cite{weig} to the restricted world.
+Now, recall that, given a graded, connected associative algebra $A$ over a field $k$ such that $\ext^\bullet_A(k,k)$ is finite-dimensional, one defines the \textbf{eigenvalues} of $A$ as the complex numbers $\lambda_i$ such that The left-hand side is the Hilbert series of the $\ext$-algebra of $A$ with respect to the \textit{internal degree}.
+If $A$ is the restricted envelope of a graded restricted Lie algebra $\mf g,$ then the numbers $\lambda_i$ are called the eigenvalues of $\mf g.$ \begin{thm} Let $\mf g$ be a graded, restricted Lie algebra with finite-dimensional cohomology and eigenvalues $\lambda_1,\dots,\lambda_n.$ Then, for all $m\geq 1,$ \end{thm} \begin{proof} We adapt the proof of Weigel \cite{weig} to the restricted world.